laurent-martin/aspera-api-examples/python/README.md

 # Laurent's API examples for Aspera using Python

-Tested with Python3 on OSX.
+Tested with Python3 on macOS.

 This project provides code examples to use some IBM Aspera APIs and transfer files for various IBM Aspera products using python.